Time-bin encoded quantum key distribution over 120 km with a telecom quantum dot source: Introduction

-Semiconductor quantum dots (QDs) embedded in nanophotonic structures offer on-demand, high-purity single-photon emission with high efficiency~\cite{qdrev1,qdrev2,qdrev3,qdrev4}.
-Recent works have demonstrated the feasibility of using QDs as SPSs in QKD systems, both over fiber~\cite{qd120,qd175,qdphase1,qdfiber2,qdfiber3,qdfiber4,qdfiber5} and free-space~\cite{qdfreespace1,qdfreespace2,qdfreespace3} channels.
-In particular, telecom-band QDs with Purcell enhancement~\cite{ourqd} can provide high-brightness photons suitable for intercity fiber communication~\cite{yang}, making them promising candidates for integration into practical QKD systems.
-Most existing QD-based QKD demonstrations rely on polarization encoding~\cite{qdfiber1,qdfiber5,qdfiber6}, but such schemes are highly sensitive to polarization-mode dispersion (PMD) and birefringence in optical fibers~\cite{PMD1-1,PMD1-2,PMD1-3,PMD1-4,PMD2-1}.
-In contrast, time-bin encoding, where qubits are encoded in the temporal position of single photons, offers intrinsic stability against such channel attacks even without any active compensation.
-While time-bin encoding has been widely demonstrated using coherent-state or entangled-photon sources~\cite{hualei1,timebin2,timebin3,timebin4,timebin5,timebin6}, its implementation with deterministic QD-based SPSs remains largely unexplored.
+Semiconductor quantum dots (QDs) embedded in nanophotonic structures offer on-demand, high-purity single-photon emission with high efficiency~\cite{Ding2024,Rota2024,Yang2024a}.
+Recent works have demonstrated the feasibility of using QDs as SPSs in QKD systems, both over fiber~\cite{Takemoto2015,Morrison2023,Intallura2009,Intallura2007,Gao2022,Schimpf2021,Zahidy2024,Zhang2025} and free-space~\cite{Basset2023,Rau2014,Samaner2022} channels.
+In particular, telecom-band QDs with Purcell enhancement~\cite{Nawrath2023} can provide high-brightness photons suitable for intercity fiber communication~\cite{Yang2024}, making them promising candidates for integration into practical QKD systems.
+Most existing QD-based QKD demonstrations rely on polarization encoding~\cite{Heindel2012,Zahidy2024,AlJuboori2023}, but such schemes are highly sensitive to polarization-mode dispersion (PMD) and birefringence in optical fibers~\cite{Li2019,Rodimin2024,LucioMartinez2009,Agnesi2019,Ding2017}. {This makes QKD systems vulnerable to changes in the practical quantum channel caused by environmental factors, such as turbulence, temperature and vibrations.
+This necessitates active compensation.
+In contrast, time-bin encoding, where qubits are encoded in the temporal position of single photons, offers intrinsic stability against such channel fluctuations even without any complex compensation protocols} \cite{Konteli2025,Qiu2025}.
+While time-bin encoding has been widely demonstrated using coherent-state or entangled-photon sources~\cite{Yin2020a,Boaron2018,Tanaka2012,Tang2014,Tang2022,Jin2019}, its implementation with deterministic QD-based SPSs remains largely unexplored.

-Pioneering studies have utilized QDs for phase-encoding QKD~\cite{qd120,qdphase1}, where asymmetric Mach-Zehnder interferometers (AMZIs) are used to create time-bin-like phase states.
+Pioneering studies have utilized QDs for phase-encoding QKD~\cite{Takemoto2015,Intallura2009}, where asymmetric Mach-Zehnder interferometers (AMZIs) are used to create time-bin-like phase states.
 However, in those cases, the time-bin is not directly employed for key generation, and long-term stability tests are lacking.
-Entanglement-based QKD systems have also been explored~\cite{tbeng1,tbeng2,tbeng3,qdeng1,qdeng2,qdeng3}, but they require complex state preparation techniques and are less practical for compact deployments.
-To date, there has been no demonstration of a QKD system employing genuine time-bin-encoding with deterministic single photons from quantum dots, especially at long distances.
+Entanglement-based QKD systems have also been explored~\cite{Anderson2020,Yu2025,Fitzke2022,Jayakumar2014,Chen2018,Lee2019,KhodadadKashi2025}, but they require complex state preparation techniques and are less practical for compact deployments.
+To date, there has been no demonstration of a QKD system employing genuine time-bin-encoding with deterministic single photons from QDs, especially at long distances.